SAP/jenkins-library/documentation/docs/scenarios/upload-to-transportrequest/Readme.md

         stage('build') {
             steps {
-                // what needs to be done here depends on the project, maybe zipping the sources is sufficient mtaBuild script: this
+                // It depends on your project, what needs to be done here.
+Maybe it's sufficient to zip the sources mtaBuild script: this
             }
         }

         stage('publish') {
             steps {
-                // uploads the binary into a blob store so that it can be attached to a transport request later sh "curl --upload-file <deployable> <BLOB_STORE/path/to/application>"
+                // This uploads the binary into a blob store so that it can be attached to a transport request later sh "curl --upload-file <deployable> <BLOB_STORE/path/to/application>"

                 // OR (in case there is no BLOB_STORE available)

-                // this makes the artifact available on nexus.
-The url is:
+                // This makes the artifact available on Nexus.
+The URL is the following:
                 // <JENKINS_URL>/job/<JOB_NAME>/<BUILD_NUMBER>/artifact/<DEPLOYABLE>.
 Nota bene: this format is not an Jenkins API.
-                // The build number can be retrieved during the build via ${currentBuild.number}
+                // The build number can be retrieved during the build through ${currentBuild.number}
                 archiveArtifacts artifacts: <deployable>
             }
         }

-        // attaches the deployable to a transport request stage('attach') {
+        // This attaches the deployable to a transport request stage('attach') {
             steps {
                 transportRequestUploadFile script: this,
-                                           transportRequestId: '<TRANSPORT_REQUEST_ID>', // can be omitted if present inside a git commit message
+                                           transportRequestId: '<TRANSPORT_REQUEST_ID>', // This can be omitted if present inside a Git commit message
                                            applicationUrl: '<THE_URL_TO_THE_DEPLOYABLE_ACCORDING_TO_PUBLISH_STAGE>'
             }
         }